ICHTHUS-SSU/ichthus_launcher/README.md

 ---

-## How to launch
+## How to use
-1. Create a task_graph.yaml, road_graph.yaml for the set of nodes to run.
+1. Create a task_graph.yaml, road_graph.yaml for the set of ROS nodes you want to run.
-2. Create launch files to run each node.
+2. Create a launch file to run each ROS node.
-3. Execute Ichthus Launcher.
+3. Execute the ichthus Launcher as follows.

 `roslaunch ichthus_launcher ichthus_launcher.launch`